Description of Altium Designer 25.5.2 Build 35:

 - In some cases when applying teardrops, the straight Line style would be applied instead of the chosen Curved style.

-- In some cases when routing between two vias, an Access Violation (in module ‘RouterEntry.dll’) would be encountered.
+- In some cases when switching active document to the PCB, an Access Violation (at address 0000000178B71550 in module “ADVPCB.DLL”) would be encountered.

 PCB CoDesign: